wix-incubator/match-screenshot/README.md

 # match-screenshot

-A simple Jest or Chai matcher to compare screenshots, using [Applitools Eyes](https://applitools.com/) (other flatforms will be supported as well, TBD)
+A simple Jest or Chai matcher to compare screenshots, using [Applitools Eyes](https://applitools.com/) (other platforms will be supported as well, TBD)

 ## Usage